gennadis/dvmn_teams/README.md

 python manage.py createsuperuser
 ```

-7. Create and import fake fixtures if needed.
+7. Create and import fake fixtures if needed
 50 students and 2 PM will be generated and added to a database.
 ```bash
 python manage.py makefakes
 python manage.py loaddata students.json pms.json timeslots.json
 ```

-8. Make empty teams for PMs and students.
+8. Make empty teams for PMs and students
 Generated teams will contain:
 - PM
 - Timeslot